rdkcentral/rdk-halif-test-device_settings/docs/pages/dsDisplay/ds-display_L3_TestProcedure.md

 **Overview:**

-This test aims to retrieve and verify the `EDID` by connecting various pre-defined displays to each supported video port.
-It compares the `EDID` data retrieved from the connected displays with the expected values to validate accurate identification.
+This test case is designed for Source devices and focuses on retrieving and verifying the `EDID` by connecting various pre-defined displays to each supported video port.
+The test compares the `EDID` data retrieved from the connected displays against expected values to ensure accurate identification.
+It uses the [dsDisplay_test_MonitorDetails.yml](../../../host/tests/L3_TestCases/dsDisplay/dsDisplay_test_MonitorDetails.yml) file, which contains the details of the connected monitors for verification.

 **Platform Supported:**